 The threshold and decay rate for the readdir cap acquisition decay counter:

 The half-life for the session cap acquisition counter of caps acquired by readdir.
-This is used for throttling readdir requests from clients slow to release caps.
+This is used for throttling readdir requests from clients.

 The cap acquisition decay counter controls the rate of cap acquisition via readdir.
 The behavior of the decay counter is the same as for cache trimming or caps recall.
 Each readdir call increments the counter by the number of files in the result.